 Cécile is a Culture writer who has chosen to focus on literary reviews.
 She is a Euram first year and is from Normandy in France.
 It might be the amount of normand authors that first lead her to read books - a lot, to think books, to dream books, well to live books basically.
 Her taste for writing reviews takes probably its origin in her participation to the Goncourt des Lycéens 2015.
 Well, whatever, she is here to try to guide you in the sweet mess which is the French edition.

-Chloe is a Photographer for The Sundial Press.
+Chloe is the Photography Editor of The Sundial Press.
 Originally from Clermont-Ferrand, France, she spent most of her childhood in South Carolina, USA and now is a first-year student at Sciences Po's Euro-American program.
 Motivated by human contact, her career aspirations waver between becoming a diplomat and running away to Afghanistan to become a photojournalist.
 As a child, she used to waste money on film by taking the same picture three times with her disposable Kodak.
 Today, she has invested into additional disk space.
 You can follow her blog here: https://chlosely.tumblr.com/.

 Neyla is a Photographer for The Sundial Press.
 She's a first year student at Sciences Po Campus of Reims, and comes from Casablanca in Morocco.
 There she had the chance to capture some creative photos of landscapes (not only camels please) and people, but also around the world ✈?